 As previously reported, the Company (through its Peruvian subsidiary INEDE) decided to seek an appropriate partner to advance this highly prospective district in order to preserve the Company's cash.
-The Company previously reported that an earn-in agreement has been entered into with a private Peruvian gold producer to explore and develop this gold-quartz vein system.
-The Company has signed a definitive joint venture agreement with Analytica Mineral Services S.A.C. ("AMS"), a proven Peruvian tunneling contractor and gold producer.
+The Company signed a definitive joint venture agreement with Analytica Mineral Services S.A.C. ("AMS"), a proven Peruvian tunneling contractor and gold producer.
 AMS must complete 2,000 meters of tunneling and cross-cuts in the vein systems, at its sole cost, in order to earn a 51% undivided interest in the mineral concessions.
 Following AMS earning its 51% interest, the two parties are expected to form a joint venture agreement with standard terms including shared pro-rata costs going forward and standard dilution clauses should either party not participate in funding.
-AMS has secured surface rights agreements with the local community and is currently constructing an access road to the tunnel portal sites, with tunneling work expected to begin in Q3 2017.
-This tunneling program is designed to test the continuity of gold mineralization and define resources for potential production.
+AMS has secured surface rights agreements with the local community and is currently constructing an access road to the tunnel portal sites, with tunneling work now expected to begin in the first half of 2018.
+AMS has experienced a number of delays in obtaining the permits required to commence tunneling work but these delays are due to bureaucratic issues within the Ancash department agencies and are completely independent of the Maria Jose Project.
+The Maria Jose tunneling program is designed to test the continuity of gold mineralization and define resources for potential production.